Mallard (male) (Anas platyrhynchos), Annapolis, Maryland, April 2017. Photo by Diane F. Evartt.

 The Great Blue Heron is the Official Bird of Charles County.

-Mallards (Anas platyrhynchos), Annapolis, Maryland, April 2000.
+Female Mallard (Anas platyrhynchos), Annapolis, Maryland, May 2018.
 Photo by Diane F. Evartt.

 The Purple Martin is the Official Bird of Calvert County.